AlexvZyl/.dotfiles/.github/README.md

 Some screenshots showing off the desktop and rice, as well as some custom features I wrote.
 Everything has to be *just right*.
 I am spending 8+ hours a day on this working, so it might as well be a nice experience.

+> ⚠️ &nbsp; Some of these are outdated, I will update them at a later stage.

 <details>

 <summary>Overview</summary>